-N473bn Zungeru hydropower plant at 47% completion – CNEEC - The Punch — Nigeria Today
+$1.2bn Zungeru hydropower plant 47% complete — Contractor - Daily Trust — Nigeria Today

-N473bn Zungeru hydropower plant at 47% completion – CNEEC – The Punch
+$1.2bn Zungeru hydropower plant 47% complete — Contractor – Daily Trust

 |